mclancy96/rspec-model-specs-with-validations-and-associations-readme/README.md

 If your models are wrong, your whole app can break!
 Testing models ensures:

-- Your data stays clean (no missing usernames, no orphaned records)
+- Your data stays clean (no missing reviews, no orphaned books)
 - Your app behaves as expected
 - You catch bugs before they reach production